lagodiuk/lagodiuk.github.io/_posts/2017-06-04-langford_pairing_problem.md

 }
 {% endhighlight %}

-Below are presented an example of table (for *n = 40*) with comparison of observed distribution and the Poisson distribution:
+Below is presented an example of table (for *n = 40*) with comparison of observed distribution and the Poisson distribution:

 | n  | k | Observed distribution of the values of ![xi](/images/langford_pairing_problem/xi.png) | Poisson distribution |
 |----|---|---------|---------|